General Academic Requirements for Graduate Students

 Pursuit of a PhD results in highly individualized programs in which progress toward completion will take varying amounts of time.
 However, the Lyles School of Civil Engineering expects that satisfactory progress toward the degree shall result in the completion of all requirements within six calendar years from the time a student is first admitted in a PhD program.
 In the event that the six years need to be exceeded, the student and their advisor should contact the CE Graduate Office to discuss plans for completion.

-Additionally, no more that two semesters can pass between the semester the defense is held and the deposit semester.
+Additionally, no more than two semesters can pass between the semester the defense is held and the deposit semester.
 For example, if a defense is held in a fall semester, the deposit must be made no later than the following summer semester.
 If the deposit is not made by the final deposit deadline of the last semester, the student will be required to re-defend and deposit within the same semester.

 Research in absentia shall not result in an increase in this recommended maximum duration, and permission for research in absentia shall be granted with this time to matriculation/completion clearly understood by the student and the advisor.